selwynreu/SQL-Project1/starting_with_questions.md

 Answer:

-Based on the ranks, we notice that in most of the product categories, the number of products ordered are from Mountain View and New York in the United States.
+Based on the ranks, we notice that in most of the product categories, the number of products ordered are from Mountain View and New York in the United States, with the exception of San Francisco ranking 1st in Brands and 2nd in Drinkware.
+For the products under Lifestyle, Santiago, Chile is ranked 2nd.

 The country with the highest number of products ordered in all the product categories is the United States.
 After United States, the next few countries with the highest number of products ordered varies between Canada, India, United Kingdom, and a few others but these four countries are usually at the top, based on their rank.

-However, most of our results will be skewed towards the United States, since more than half of our records are from the United States.
+Most of our results will be skewed towards the United States, since more than half of our records are from the United States.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**